Gonanf/git-on-cloudflare/docs/caching.md

 Writes are conservative to avoid staleness during pushes/unpacking:

 1. Skip writes whenever `shouldSkipKVCache()` indicates a recent push or active unpack (based on KV markers)
-2. Additionally, the Worker consults DO `/unpack-progress` before writing, to avoid relying solely on KV's eventual consistency
+2. Additionally, the Worker consults the DO RPC `getUnpackProgress()` before writing, to avoid relying solely on KV's eventual consistency

 Reads treat KV as a performance hint only.
 If a hint is stale (e.g., a pack has been pruned), the R2 fetch will fail and the system falls back to the DO path without affecting correctness.